-The structure of the internal control system adopted by the Company is part of its organisational and management model and involves, with various roles, the Board of Directors, the Supervisory Board, the Board of Statutory Auditors, the management and the entire staff of SEA, inspired by the principles of the Self-Regulatory Code adopted by the Italian Stock Exchange, applicable regulations and best practices.
+The structure of the internal control system adopted by the Company is part of its organisational and management model and involves, with various roles, the Board of Directors, the Supervisory Board, the Board of Statutory Auditors, the management and the entire staff of SEA, inspired by the principles of the Corporate Governance Code adopted by the Italian Stock Exchange, applicable regulations and best practices.

 The Company adopts an internal control system which monitors: